Mike Godwin: Character in The Difference Engine

 The character "Michael Godwin" in the 1990 book The Difference Engine by Bruce Sterling and William Gibson was named after Godwin as thanks for his technical assistance in linking their computers to allow them to collaborate between Austin and Vancouver.

 Godwin's law

 Godwin originated Godwin's law in 1990, stating:

 Godwin believes the ubiquity of such comparisons trivializes the Holocaust, which he finds regrettable.
 He has since made it clear that, in his opinion, the alt-right, especially the participants in the 2017 Charlottesville Unite the Right rally, deserve comparisons to the Nazis.
+He has also stated in the press several times, from 2015 to 2023, that informed comparison of U.S. presidential candidate Donald Trump to Hitler could be valid.

+Personal life

+In 2017, Godwin married Sienghom Ches.
+They met while Godwin was on a business trip in Cambodia.